How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 2. True Customization Capability (Beyond Modified Templates)

-Many operators claim to offer custom Italy itineraries, but often this means little more than letting you choose between pre-set hotel tiers or adding a day trip to a template package.
+Many of the best Italy tour operators claim to offer custom itineraries, but often this means little more than choosing between pre-set hotel tiers or adding a day trip to a template.

 Starting From a Blank Slate